mdwheele/vm/README.md

 ### Common Tasks

 This are things you might do regularly in the environment.
 If there's no documentation for how to do something you want, please suggest additions!

+#### Installing other rpms

+You can download rpms to add to the vm and then copy them to your `<path to vm repo>/files/rpm` directory.

+#### Adding custom configuration files

+If you want to add your bash config, your git config, or your phpstorm configuration, you can put them in the `<path to vm repo>/files/dotfiles` directory.

+You might want to add this alias to your .bashrc file

+	alias web='cd /var/www/html'

 #### Where's phpMyAdmin?!